 Signing the consent form does not take away any of your legal rights or prevent you from stopping the study later.
 It is your right to receive a copy of the signed consent form.

 Cook Children's is conducting many different research studies.
-For more about our research please follow this link.
+For more about our research, please click here.
+For more information about our active studies, click here.

 For additional information about participating in research, please contact the Cook Children's Human Research Protection Program at HRPP@cookchildrens.org or 682-885-1764.